changyaochen/changyaochen.github.io/_posts/2019-06-02-k8s-training.md

 <a href="/assets/images/docker_orchestration_1d.png"><img src="/assets/images/docker_orchestration_1d.png" ></a>

 A job is more likely to have more than just one system resource requirement, therefore we quickly move to high dimensional bin-packing problem, such as the 3D case illustrated below.
-This example along would persuade me to dive deeper.
+This example alone would persuade me to dive deeper.

 <a href="/assets/images/docker_orchestration_3d.png"><img src="/assets/images/docker_orchestration_3d.png" ></a>

 Just as Docker is almost synonyms to container, [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) (also knows as k8s) is the name of container orchestration.
 With k8s overseeing all the services (applications that talk to the outside world), deployments (replica of containers running the same applications without interruption), and volumes (persistent file storages), one can *easily* manage a complex system (*easily* only after mastering all the concepts).
 On top of k8s, there are tools such as [Helm](https://helm.sh/) to manage k8s, and that was where I was truly lost...
 I guess I will revisit the slides later.

 ## What is next
-Get my hands dirty!
+Get the hands dirty!
 I have already containerized some of my projects and deployed them on EC2 instances.
 That is done without k8s.
 Luckily WeWork has engineering teams maintaining multiple k8s clusters, and developed an internal k8s package.
-Can wait to use all the knowledge that I just acquired and apply them in real projects!
+Can't wait to use all the knowledge that I just acquired and apply them in real projects!